 - Navigate to HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\AutoDiscover

-- Add a new DWORD, give it a name of ExcludeExplicitO365Endpoint and value of 1.
+- Give it a name of ExcludeExplicitO365Endpoint and value of 1.

 - Restart your computer.

 Note: You may be prompted once to enter the user's credentials.

 Option 2: Manually Update/Add the mailbox credentials to Credential Manager & re-build the Autodiscover.xml file

 - Navigate to Control Panel > Credential Manager > Windows Credentials > Remove/delete any records with the users mailbox address.

 - Download the SaveCredentials.exe tool.